mwauke/seniorThesis/Features.md

 Representing thousands of scholia as a set of features that they do or do not contain will make analysis simpler, as I will be able to extract scholia which have the specific features I want to investigate.
 For example, if I want to examine the scholia which mention Zenodotus but do not have a dotted diple, the binary identification of these features will make this easy.

+---

+- check if line has a critical sign
+- check if line contains reference to an editor
+- sort by reference to editor